DragonPyConf/dragonpy.com/sponsors.md

 # Sponsor DragonPy 2020

+DragonPy is a 2-day conference organized by a community of passionate Pythonistas on a volunteer basis.
+We can't put on a great show without some great sponsors.
+Here is your chance to reach the decision makers and developers from the area.

+DragonPy has a capacity of 300+ attendees and there are sponsorship opportunities to fit any budget.
+Be part of the first Python conference in Slovenia!

 ## Why Sponsor?

-* Increase brand awareness in the web-developer community
+* Increase brand awareness in the Python, Web and Data Science communities.
 * Find new employees within the highly motivated, skilled and interested participants.
-* Send your employees to the conference to educate them further, get connected in the community and motivate them.
+* Support your employees to grow into better developers by learning from a lineup of great speakers.
+* Give back to the community that you rely on.
+Ensure a bright future for Python locally and globally.

 ## Packages